Cincinnati riots of 1884: Reactions

-The public reaction in some quarters was sympathetic to the rioters.
+Some publications were sympathetic to the rioters.
 The Commercial Gazette published an editorial saying: "The time has come for taking an account for salvage for three days of destruction and terror.
 First, we have saved our jailful of murderers.
 We have killed 45 innocent men and wounded or maimed 45 more, all to save our jailful of murderers..."
 The editorial went on to describe the riots as a "just, popular impulse against the prostration of laws before criminals".
-On March 31, reporting on the return of calm, The New York Times said there was a general feeling that the militia was responsible for the deaths.
-Their presence alone had excited the mob and they had been too ready to open fire.
+On March 31, reporting on the return of calm, The New York Times said there was a general feeling that the militia was responsible for the deaths: their presence alone had excited the mob and they had been too ready to open fire.

-An editorial in the London Spectator said "For once we find ourselves sympathising with rioters".
-The editor of the Chautauquan said of the incident "It tortures the conscience and the self-respect of honest men".
+An editorial in the London Spectator said, "For once we find ourselves sympathising with rioters".
+The editor of the Chautauquan said of the incident, "It tortures the conscience and the self-respect of honest men".
 The French author Victor Hugo even compared the riot to the storming of the Bastille, calling the rioters champions of justice and heroes.

-The Dayton Daily Democrat made the same comparison as Hugo, but not in a flattering sense, when it called the mob a "Commune" and Cincinnati "the Paris of America".
+Negative reactions included the Dayton Daily Democrat, which called the mob a "Commune" and Cincinnati "the Paris of America".
 Harper's Weekly blamed the riots on the fact that intelligent citizens had ceded politics to venal politicians.
 The paper called for stronger laws with "swift, sure and solemn" execution, and said that if middle-class Americans were running government instead of corrupt special interests, incidents like the riots would not occur.

 Aftermath

 Berner, the original cause of the trouble, was recaptured late on Saturday afternoon.
 He had holed up in a house in the woods near Loveland, where he was found playing a game of cards.
 He was taken to the penitentiary in Columbus to serve his sentence.
+He was eventually paroled in 1895.
+After that, he left Cincinnati for Indiana and eventually died in 1941 at age 74.

-The riots ended the régime of political bosses John R. McClean and Thomas C. Campbell.
+The riots ended the régime of political bosses John R. McLean and Thomas C. Campbell.
 Campbell faced disbarment proceedings, with William Howard Taft as the junior prosecutor.
-However, they failed.
-Campbell left Cincinnati for New York.
+However, the attempt failed, and Campbell left Cincinnati for New York.

 A statue of John J. Desmond, a lawyer and captain of the militia who was shot dead while trying to protect the courthouse, stands in the lobby of the current courthouse.